Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery

-In order to ensure that the DAG property is maintained, the valid action space of the RL agent must exclude edges that would introduce cycles.
+The valid action space of the RL agent must exclude edges that would introduce cycles.
 As the depth and breadth of the tree grow, explicitly checking for cycles becomes prohibitively expensive.
 To address this key challenge, we propose an incremental algorithm for efficiently tracking cycle-inducing possible edges as the construction progresses.
 We prove its correctness and empirically show that it results in a speedup of more than an order of magnitude on the largest graphs tested compared to na\"{\i}ve cycle checks.

-We evaluate CD-UCT on two real-world benchmarks, showing consistently better performance than RL-BIC and Greedy Search in all settings tested, both in the ability to optimize the given score function, as well as the identification of causal relationships present in the ground truth DAG.
-We also study the impacts of the simulation budget, graph density and dataset size on performance.
-Finally, we analyze the scalability of the proposed approach.

 \definecolor{myred}{RGB}{215, 77, 46} \definecolor{myblue}{RGB}{126, 166, 224}